tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

   bos-toolbox.exe uninstall --batch listOfMiners.csv

-This command will uninstall Braiins OS from the miners, that are specified in the *listOfMiners.csv* file and install a default stock firmware (Antminer-S9-all-201812051512-autofreq-user-Update2UBI-NF.tar.gz).
+This command will uninstall Braiins OS from the miners, that are specified in the *listOfMiners.csv* file and install a default stock firmware.

 .. _bosbox_configure: